 When your ICT device is not in use, it should be stored in its cover/bag.
 Your ICT device should always be kept in a locked area, or in your possession.
 You should take care to ensure that other students cannot gain access to your locker and always keep your combination secure.

 Your ICT device should not be moved or transported while turned on.
 When moving the ICT device between locations, you should shut down, or place the ICT device in Hibernate or Standby.

 If you misplace your ICT device, you should immediately report this to the Assistant Principals/Head of Campus and the helpdesk@Emmaus.vic.edu.au who will then take steps to locate your ICT device.
 If you find a ICT device and the owner cannot be immediately located, you should promptly hand it to ITS or the Assistant Principal/Head of Campus so that the owner can be found.

 Emmaus recognises that your ICT device may be connected to a network outside the College.
-However, it is important that you understand that certain policies may be loaded on your ICT device in order that your device can function as required at school.
-These settings & policies can affect, and in some cases erase home wifi settings.
-You and/or your parents are responsible for recording your home network settings and passwords – your Internet Service Provider, provides you with these details.
+However, Emmaus College policies may be loaded onto your ICT device so that your device can function as required at school.
+These settings and policies can affect, and in some cases erase, home wifi settings.
+You and/or your parents are responsible for recording your home network settings and passwords.
+Your Internet Service Provider provides you with these details.

 Any support provided by ITS (helpdesk@Emmaus.vic.edu.au) for non-Emmaus networks is provided on a best-effort basis only, and should not be an expectation of the service provided by the technicians.

 Care and conservation should be paramount considerations with regard to the use of Emmaus printing facilities.
 Students should keep printing to a minimum and consider each other and the environment when using these facilities.
 Students are expected to review their documents on screen before printing out a final copy, unless a teacher has requested a draft copy.